NannanZ/spdymcsclient/README.md

 - Try to test and verify the viability of above modification.
 - Regarding viability, we proved it with benchmark code: `Benchmark1.java` and `Benchmark2.java`.

-Actually, The [SPDY](http://dev.chromium.org/spdy/spdy-whitepaper) is layered on top of the SSL,<br> so the default implementation of OkHttp lib strictly follows the definition of SPDY and http2.
+Actually, The [SPDY](http://dev.chromium.org/spdy/spdy-whitepaper) is layered on top of the SSL, so the default implementation of OkHttp lib strictly follows the definition of SPDY and http2.
-Consider of the easier or more convenient way for some **old http** service refining with SPDY, and making the different mobile platforms(especially the Android and iOS) can access the same web service, so invoked efforts on this project.
+Consider of the easier or more convenient way for some **old http** service refining with SPDY, and making the different mobile platforms(especially the Android and iOS) can access the same web service, so we invoked efforts on this project.
 <p>
-## The nginx proxy configuration for SPDY host
+### The nginx proxy configuration for SPDY host
 It's a reference:
 ```
  server {